The Singles Collection Volume 3

-The Singles Collection, Volume 3 is a limited edition CD series compilation box set by the English rock band Queen, the third of four sets.
+The Singles Collection, Volume 3 is a limited edition CD series compilation box set by the British rock band Queen, the third of four sets.
 The box set contains remastered versions of the next thirteen top-40 charting singles released by Queen that appear subsequent to those in The Singles Collection Volume 2.

 The set marks the first time that "Blurred Vision" and the single mix of "Pain Is So Close to Pleasure" have been made available on CD.